Pstkdev/Air-Liquide-Investment-Projection-Simulator-Tool/README.md

 # Air Liquide Investment Projection Simulator

 A **deterministic** projection tool to estimate the long-term growth of an investment in **Air Liquide** shares over a chosen time horizon.

-The project includes a **Streamlit** interface: users can adjust parameters (growth rates, dividend reinvestment, loyalty bonus, monthly contributions) and see results and charts update instantly.
+This project includes a **Streamlit** interface: users can adjust parameters (growth rates, dividend reinvestment, loyalty bonus, monthly contributions) and see results and charts update instantly.

 ---